kanata2/ruigi/README.md

 # Ruigi
 Ruigi is similarity calculation library, which is implemented by Ruby.

+### algorithms
+Now, only support TF-IDF and cosine similarity.

 ## Installation

 Add this line to your application's Gemfile: